Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 While there might not be a huge improvement from FP16 output in terms of GEMM throughput, there are other peformance benefits:
 - 50% less data loaded in the next kernel (now FP16 instead of INT32)
 - Avoid fusion of the dequantize operator with the next kernel
-- Avoid having to load the dequantize vector in the next kernel (which CUTLASS pipelines the loading of)
+- Avoid loading the dequantization vector in the next kernel (which CUTLASS pipelines the loading of)

 #### Memory layout